 What you can earn:

-If you’d like to take up a permanent digital marketing position, you could expect to earn up to £30,000 a year, depending on where you’re based.
+If you’d like to take up a permanent digital marketing position, you could expect to earn up to £43,000 a year on average – up to over £100k for the top jobs, depending on where you’re based.

 If you have a blog or already run much of your own business through online channels, you can make good use of your newly-acquired digital marketing skills.